calizarr/PyPipeline/README.md

 ## Usage:
    - python RUNX_ABC.py ConfigurationFile.txt
    - Configuration Files are included.
 They contain paths to the directories where files, programs, etc. are located and the directories where you will be outputting results.
+   - Please change paths, directories, etc. for local machine use as well as software and applications.
+   - To turn off options, make the value a zero (0).
+To turn on options, make the value a one (1).
    - They also contain options etc. for the general pipeline run.